Music Business Association: Governance

 Music Biz has been helmed since September 2019 by its president, Dr. Portia Sabin.
-For her efforts to both lead the organization during the tumultuous first year of the COVID-19 pandemic and reinvent the organization to best support the needs of all players in the global music business, Sabin was named to Billboard's 2021 Change Agents and 2022 Women in Music lists.
-As of July 2022, the executives which comprise the current board are more than 50% female, and nearly half are BIPOC, an important milestone given the Association's focus on promoting diversity & inclusion across all areas of the music industry.
+For her efforts to both lead the organization during the tumultuous first year of the COVID-19 pandemic and reinvent the organization to best support the needs of all players in the global music business, Sabin was named to Billboard's 2021 Change Agents and 2022 and 2023 Women in Music lists.
+As of May 2023, the executives which comprise the current board are more than 50% female and 60% BIPOC, an important milestone given the Association's focus on promoting diversity and inclusion across all areas of the music industry.

 Board members

-Music Biz's current Board of Directors includes:
+As of May 2023, Music Biz's current Board of Directors includes: